How House Speaker Nancy Pelosi Steered A Split Democratic Caucus To Unity

 Among the newly-elected liberal wing of the freshman class, New York Rep. Alexandria Ocasio-Cortez and other members of the so-called "squad" withheld their support for Pelosi weeks ahead of the election.

-This, as a wave of new, moderate members who flipped districts that President Trump won in 2016 campaigned on ousting Pelosi from leadership.
+Some new, moderate members campaigned on ousting Pelosi from leadership.
 And along the way, some incumbent Democratic members joined their cause.

 Minnesota Rep. Dean Phillips was one of those freshman moderates looking for a new name at the top of the House chamber.
 And he told Pelosi that plan directly.